-BSc (Hons) Bloodstock and Performance Horse Management with Placement Year
+BSc (Hons) Bloodstock and Performance Horse Management (Placement Year)

-If you aspire to have a career in the thoroughbred or sports horse industry, our specialist Bloodstock and Performance Horse Management course will teach you all you need to know about training, breeding, racecourse management and enterprise.
+If you aspire to have a career in the thoroughbred or sports horse industry, our specialist Bloodstock and Performance Horse Management course will give you the knowledge and learning experiences to prepare for careers in training, breeding and sales, racecourse and event management, and racing administration.
 You'll also have the chance to put your learning into practice during a work-based placement year.

 This specialist course compares science and business practices to those within the sports horse industry and equips you with the skills to step into the professional world.

 An additional course supplement of £600 for the Irish study tour will apply.

 In the third year, you will complete a 12-month period in the workplace.
 Not only could you find yourself working for prestigious companies in the UK or across the world, you will develop confidence and industry contacts for when you graduate.

 ** We are reviewing aspects of this course ahead of the 2023/24 academic year to ensure we provide the best possible student experience.
 Where we plan to make changes which have a material impact on the course, we will communicate those to you as soon as they are available. **

 The research project is an integral part of the course and provides essential experience in both design and execution of a piece of research.
 You can choose to focus on either science or business and you could also see your research project featured in one of the many academic journals that regularly publish our students’ work.